Smeerel/Digital-Pharmacy-Mobile-App-Prototype/README.md

 # To create the prototype, you need:

 - Go to Figma and log in or sign up for an account.
-- Start a new Figma file and set up your artboards for the various screens of your online pharmacy project.
+- Start a new Figma file and set up artboards for the various screens of  online pharmacy project.
-- Design each screen of your online pharmacy application, considering layout, colors, typography, and interactive elements.
+- Design each screen of online pharmacy application, considering layout, colors, typography, and interactive elements.
 - Use the "Prototype" tab in Figma to link the screens and define interactions between them.
 Add transitions, gestures, and animations as needed.
-- Use the Figma preview mode to test your prototype and ensure that all interactions work as intended.
+- Use the Figma preview mode to test the prototype and ensure that all interactions work as intended.
 - Share a link to your Figma prototype for others to review and interact with.

 # Analysis: